-7.5.3 Pregnant Women (CMP)
+7.5.3 Case Management for Pregnant Women (CMP)

-The Pregnant Women (CMP) placement is for pregnant women who do not have custody of any children.
+The Case Management for Pregnant Women (CMP) placement is for pregnant women who do not have custody of any children.
 These individuals may receive services through a case management pregnancy placement.